Scientific: Pinus canariensis

 Landscape Use: Because of its large mature size, Canary Island pine is best used in large park, commercial, institutional, and industrial settings, large residential landscapes, skyline accent tree, mesic landscape designs.
 Here's an image of Canary Island pine used as a street tree in Hollywood, California.

-Form & Character: Strongly excurrent pine, graceful, upright, strongly conical to fastigiated with pendulous needle foliage, ridged and furrowed chocolate brown trunk contrasts well with it's graceful, green to glaucous weeping needles.
+Form & Character: Upright, columnar, graceful, strongly conical to fastigiated with pendulous needle foliage, ridged and furrowed chocolate brown trunk contrasts well with its graceful, green to glaucous weeping needles.

-Growth Habit: Woody evergreen perennial tree, quite slow when young, but with an increased rate of growth with age and establishment (and water!) to 100 feet, persistence of juvenile foliage.
+Growth Habit: Woody, evergreen perennial tree, strongly excurrent, quite slow when young, but with an increased rate of growth with age and establishment (and water!) to 100 feet, persistence of juvenile foliage.

 Temperature: Tolerates fairly well the desert heat of Phoenix in mesic landscapes with adequate water.
 However, it fares poorly in xeric landscapes and sites with reflected radiation, drier soil, and a lot of concrete and asphalt surface cover.
 Chronic heat and drought stress Will typically show as twig and branch dieback during late summer and fall.
 Performs magnificently along coastal valleys of southern California and is used extensively in San Diego and Los Angeles.